Sunday, July 30, 2023

 the abraded finish is to provide a key for the epoxy primer.

-shaft was also taken back to bare metal, epoxy primed, then anti-
+was also taken back to bare metal, epoxy primed, then anti-fouled with

-fouled with Seajet 34 "Emperor".
-One of the shaft anodes replaced.
+Seajet 34 "Emperor".
+One of the shaft anodes was replaced although

 At the time of writing (Sunday 30th) after four and a half days work since the lift she is OK to go back in the water, fully anti-fouled and with the Blakes Seacocks refitted after cleaning and greasing.
 Rain has intervened so the gloss paintwork repair to the transom is not finished, hopefully there will be one dry day in the next few but if there isn't I will be sailing with a very odd looking transom.